Schet-Varma/US-Debt-Tracker-Analysis/README.md

 <h3>1️⃣ Initial Data Preparation</h3>

 Transforming raw data into an analyzable format was the first step.
 Key preparation processes included:<br>
-	•	Transpose Data: Converted columns into rows for better readability and manipulation.
+	•	Transpose Data: Converted columns into rows for better readability and manipulation.<br>
-	•	Filter Blank Values: Removed rows with missing data to ensure consistency.
+	•	Filter Blank Values: Removed rows with missing data to ensure consistency.<br>
-	•	Replace Nulls: Used Find & Replace (Ctrl+H) to remove “null” entries.
+	•	Replace Nulls: Used Find & Replace (Ctrl+H) to remove “null” entries.<br>
-	•	Convert Scientific Notation: Formatted numbers from scientific notation to standard numeric format.
+	•	Convert Scientific Notation: Formatted numbers from scientific notation to standard n<br>umeric format.<br>
-	•	Extract Year-End Dates: Filtered the date column to keep only the last days of each year.
+	•	Extract Year-End Dates: Filtered the date column to keep only the last days of each year.<br>

  <h3>2️⃣ Advanced Data Manipulation Techniques</h3>